laperex/xviv/USAGE.md

 |----------|-------------|
 | `XVIV_VIVADO_SOURCE_SCRIPT` | Path to the Vivado `settings64.sh` script.
 Read from `.env` or the shell environment. xviv sources this automatically if `vivado` is not on PATH. |

 No other environment variables are read by xviv itself.
-Vivado and Vitis read their own standard variables (e.g. `XILINX_VIVADO`, `XILINX_VITIS`) from the sourced settings script.
+Vivado and Vitis read their own standard variables from the sourced settings script.

 ---